Cookie Statement and Opt out choices

 6. Disabling cookies, web beacons and other tracking technologies.

 • Browser Settings.
 You can disable and/or delete all types of cookies, web beacons or similar technologies if permitted by your browser, installed application or Device.
 These technologies are generally easy to disable and/or delete but how you do so varies from browser to browser.
 The “help” function within your browser should tell you how to do it.
-Please note if you decline cookies, web beacons or other similar technologies, you may not be able to take advantage of certain Site features, services, applications, or tools.
+Please note if you decline cookies, web beacons or other similar technologies, you may not be able to take advantage of certain Online and Mobile Resources features, services, applications, or tools.
 The following links also provide information on how to modify the cookies settings on some popular browsers:

 Matomo analytics solution on our sites.
 You can opt out of Matomo tracking by using our Cookie Preference Manager.
 If the browser opt-out widget says you are not being tracked it means that we are honoring your browser's Do Not Track setting.
 You may choose not to have a unique web analytics cookie identification number assigned to your computer to avoid the aggregation and analysis of data collected on this website.
 To make that choice, please go to our Cookie Preference Manager to receive an opt-out cookie.